VishalSharma0309/nano_drone/README.md

 # NANO DRONE PROJECT

 ### Objective:
-To develop an autonomous nano drone with an end-to-end closed-loop visual pipeline for autonomous navigation based on a CNN based model
+To develop an autonomous nano drone with an end-to-end closed-loop visual pipeline for autonomous navigation based on a CNN model.

 ### Repository Structure